 Playstyle: Slow Melee

-How it works: You swing a heavy weapon to crush the enemy in front of you.
-It has a chance to deal double damage.
-It is great for bosses but terrible for maps with hundreds of monsters.
+How it works: Swing a heavy weapon to crush the enemy in front of you.
+Chance to deal double damage.
+Great for bosses, terrible for maps with hundreds of monsters.

-Advice: You must get a “Melee Splash” effect from your passive tree or items.
-Without it, you will get overwhelmed by small enemies.
+Advice: You need “Melee Splash” from the passive tree or items.
+Without it, you’ll get overwhelmed by trash mobs.

 - + high boss damage on a budget